iancze/iancze.github.io/content/courses/astro542/syllabus.md

 * **Author**: Bruce Draine
 * **ISBN-13** `978-0-691-12213-7`

 It is available through through textbook sellers online and will be available in the PSU bookstore.
 We recommended that you secure access to this textbook for readings and reference during the course.
+The PAMS library (201 Davey Lab) also has a copy on course reserve.

-## Reference Materials
+## Additional Reference Materials

 There are many additional resources that will be helpful during this course (and beyond) and will be called out in the course at the appropriate juncture.
 Many of these resources are freely available online or through the [University library](https://libraries.psu.edu/).